 - It might delay treatment.
-Tick test results take several days and may not be available in time to make a prompt treatment decision to prevent Lyme disease.
+Tick test results take several days and may not be available in time to make a prompt health care decision.

 - You may have other tick bites that you don't know about.
-Most people who are infected with Lyme disease do not recall a tick bite.
-Therefore, if someone were to develop symptoms of Lyme disease there would be no way to know whether the infection was from a known tick bite or another unknown tick bite.
-For example, if a tick is tested and the result is negative, you could still have been bitten by another infected tick, not know it, and develop symptoms of Lyme disease.
+Most people who are infected with tickborne disease do not recall a tick bite.
+Therefore, if someone were to develop symptoms of tickborne disease there would be no way to know whether the infection was from a known tick bite or another unknown tick bite.
+For example, if a tick is tested and the result is negative, you could still have been bitten by another infected tick, not know it, and develop symptoms of tickborne disease.

 - Tests performed on ticks are not always perfect.
 All laboratory tests have the possibility of false positive or false negative results.
 Even with a negative result, people should still monitor themselves for the appearance of a rash, fever, and other flu-like symptoms.
 If any of these symptoms occur, you should contact your health care provider.

-Some private laboratories offer tick testing, but the Vermont Department of Health and Vermont Agency of Agriculture do not collect ticks from the public and test them for tickborne diseases.
+Some private laboratories offer tick testing, but the Vermont Department of Health and Vermont Agency of Agriculture, Food and Markets do not collect ticks from the public and test them for tickborne diseases.

 The best way to protect yourself is to know the facts about tickborne diseases in Vermont.
 To help spread the word, you can order free, evidence-based materials from the Health Department: